Open topic with navigation

 The debugger automatically breaks if it encounters an uncaught error or an unhandled exception (postmortem debugging), allowing the program to display an error message in a pop-up window.
-You can set an option that causes the debugger to break also on caught errors and exceptions, and you can instruct the debugger to ignore some caught errors and exceptions by adding them to a list.
+You can set an option that causes the debugger to break also on specified caught errors and exceptions.
 See Debug page, Project Designer for more information.

 !SET WATCH var_name

-See Standard traditional Synergy debugger commands above for more information.
+See Using standard traditional Synergy debugger commands above for more information.

 For Linux, you can develop and build code with Visual Studio (see Developing a traditional Synergy application), but because of path differences between Windows and Linux, you will not be able to run and debug your program on Windows.
 Instead, set the output path (on the Build page of Project Designer) to a network share on a Linux machine, build the program, run it on the Linux machine, and then use remote debugging to debug the application from Visual Studio or use standard traditional Synergy debugging on the Linux machine.